The Truth They Never Told You

 01 Joint Health

-Synovial fluid — the lubricant that keeps joints mobile — only circulates properly through movement.
-A sedentary cat isn't just stiff; it's accelerating joint degeneration.
-The bunny-kick and low-impact batting motion of predatory play is one of the few forms of exercise that moves the relevant joints without stressing an aging body.
-Without it, cartilage thins on a timeline most owners attribute to "just getting older."
+Joint fluid only moves when your cat moves.
+A sedentary cat isn't just stiff, it's quietly wearing its joints down faster.
+The bunny-kick and batting motion of predatory play moves those joints without straining an aging body.
+Without it, cartilage breaks down on a timeline most owners chalk up to old age.

 02 Muscle Tone

-Cats maintain core and hindquarter muscle mass almost exclusively through predatory movement — the stalk, the pounce, the sustained grip of a catch.
-Passive living doesn't maintain it.
-A cat that appears healthy and well-fed at age 10 may have already lost a significant portion of the functional muscle mass it carried at 7, simply because nothing in its environment has demanded it to move with purpose.
+Cats build and keep muscle almost entirely through hunting movements.
+Sitting still does not maintain it.
+A cat that looks healthy at 10 may have already lost a significant amount of the muscle it had at 7, simply because nothing in its environment asked it to move with purpose.

 03 Cognitive Function

-Feline cognitive dysfunction — the cat equivalent of dementia — is increasingly being linked to chronic understimulation, not just to age.
-Scent-tracking and predatory decision-making are among the most neurologically demanding activities a cat performs.
-Cats that engage in them regularly retain sharper cognitive function into their late teens.
-Those that don't tend to decline earlier than their genetics would otherwise predict.
+Feline dementia is increasingly linked to chronic boredom, not just age.
+Scent tracking and predatory play are among the most mentally demanding things a cat can do.
+Cats that do them regularly stay sharper longer.
+Those that don't tend to decline earlier than their genetics would suggest.

 None of this is dramatic.
 That's what makes it easy to miss.
 The joint stiffness looks like "taking it easy."
 The muscle loss looks like "not as playful as a kitten."
 The cognitive decline looks like "just being a calm, quiet old cat."
 By the time most owners register something is wrong, the decline is well underway.